astorfi/TensorFlow-World-Resources/README.rst

 * `Domain Transfer Network (DTN)`_: The implementation of `Unsupervised Cross-Domain Image Generation <https://arxiv.org/abs/1611.02200>`_ in TensorFlow
 * `Neural Style`_: The Neural Style algorithm implementation that synthesizes a pastiche
 * `SqueezeNet in TensorFlow`_: Tensorflow implementation of SqueezeNet
+* `Pretrained Classification Models`_: Collection of classification models pretrained on the ImageNet-1K

 .. _TensorFlow Models: https://github.com/tensorflow/models